Also known as: AAA - open and Repair - aortic aneurysm - open

 Before the Procedure

-Your doctor will do a thorough physical exam and tests before you have surgery.
+Your will have a physical exam and get tests before you have surgery.

 If you are a smoker, you should stop smoking at least 4 weeks before your surgery.
-Your doctor or nurse can help.
+Your provider can help.

 During the 2 weeks before your surgery: